SPECS Sport

 SPECS is a sports company from Indonesia.
 The company was founded in 1994 in Jakarta.
 The company produces a wide range of sports equipment.
 The company is known for sponsoring Indonesian association football players and is a shirt club sponsor in the Liga 1.

 Sponsorships

+Since 2020 Specs supply the official match ball for Indonesian Liga 1 and Liga 2, and for the home matches of the Indonesia national football team since 2024.